ellisdg/3DUnetCNN/README.md

-The code was written to be trained using the [BRATS](https://sites.google.com/site/braintumorsegmentation/home/brats2015) data set for brain tumors, but it can be easily modify to be used in other 3D applications.
+The code was written to be trained using the [BRATS](https://sites.google.com/site/braintumorsegmentation/home/brats2015) data set for brain tumors, but it can be easily modified to be used in other 3D applications.
 To adapt the network, you might have to play with the input size to get something that works for your data.

 I used [Bohdan Pavlyshenko](https://www.kaggle.com/bpavlyshenko)'s